 Imagine a world where you only check your email once a day.
 Sounds pretty great, huh?
-Unfortunately being that out of reach would have most employees fired on day one, but for Kate Unsworth, CEO of London tech company VINAYA, a rarely checked inbox is her reality.
+Unfortunately, being that out of reach would have most employees fired on day one, but for Kate Unsworth, founder and CEO of London tech company Vinaya, a rarely checked inbox is her reality.

 1. Acknowledge you want to put up digital boundaries in the first place.

 It seems simple, but if you want to set digital boundaries for yourself, your boss has to be aware, too.
 And there’s no way that’s happening until you mention it.
 “First decide what you want to achieve by putting up boundaries, then once you’ve identified the goal, you can find the best boundary.
 For more efficient, interruption-free periods of work, turn your ‘out of office’ message on your email and messaging, but let people know how they can reach you if it’s an urgent matter.
 For example, they can give you a call if they need anything.
 Then if you get a call, you know you have to pick up,” says Cali Yost, CEO and founder of Flex + Strategy Group.

 Don’t just say you want boundaries, though—make sure your employer knows why it’s important to you and your well-being.

 “It can be stressful setting boundaries because you want to provide as much value as possible for your company, but you can’t sacrifice things you love.
 Be very clear with yourself on what you can compromise and what in your personal life you are not willing to change,” says Heather R. Ruhman, founder and president of Come Recommended.

 2. Establish a regular stopping time.